 A lot is happening in District 2 and throughout the county.
 Visiting my website is a great way to learn about issues I am working on and to share with me your concerns and ideas.
 I encourage you to visit it regularly.

 My commitment remains the same today as it was the first day I took office in 1995: to maximize the value of county services and provide the leadership needed to help guide one of the fastest-growing counties in California.

 Although our county faced severe financial difficulties in the past few years, the careful long-range planning that we followed has paid off.
 Today our county’s future looks bright.
 Placer County has earned a well-deserved reputation as a great place to live, work, lean and play.

 I am determined to continue the progress we have made during my 21 years on the Board.
 I pledge to continue working hard on behalf of my constituents.
 I'm privileged to represent District 2 and thankful for the opportunity to make a difference in a county I am grateful to call home.

-Placer County’s opposition to the potential placement of a sexually violent predator in our community
+Placer County’s opposition to the potential placement of a sexually violent predator in our community - update

 Robert M. Weygandt, a member of the Placer County Board of Supervisors since 1995, lives on the same foothills ranch in rural Lincoln where he grew up.
-He represent the western portion of the county, including Lincoln, Sheridan, and the western portions of Rocklin and Roseville.
+He represents the western portion of the county, including Lincoln, Sheridan, and the western portions of Rocklin and Roseville.
 He has lived in Placer County for over 50 years and was recently re-elected to his sixth four-year term.